 For parents dealing with their child’s addiction, there’s an ongoing debate.
 Is it appropriate to send your child to rehab, or should you wait it out until they go to rehab on their own?
 What should you ultimately do as a parent?
 Find out more.

-Seeing a child suffer from substance abuse can be one of the most painful things a parent may face.
+Seeing a child suffer from substance use disorder can be one of the most painful things a parent may face.
 You spend years loving and nurturing them, only to see them go through something difficult — and it hurts you more than they know.

 The Common Dilemmas of Talking and Waiting It Out